All posts

 • Confirm the correct taxpayer information

-• Enter the electronic payment confirmation number if paying through Pay.gov
+• Enter the Pay.gov confirmation number if paying electronically

 • Include required supporting documents